3 Harsh Facts About Long-Distance Relationships

 Resentment Can Brew

-Distant partners often resent fun things their spouse gets to do without them.
-Exciting work trips, family events, weddings or quick weekend getaways – when you miss sharing those experiences, frustration festers.
+Distant partners often resent the fun things their spouse gets to do without them.
+Exciting work trips, family events, weddings, or quick weekend getaways—when you miss sharing those experiences, frustration festers.

 Coping Strategies

 • Validate feelings.
-Let your partner know you understand it’s upsetting to miss out on things.
-Offer empathy.
+Let your partner know you understand it is upsetting not to be able to participate in things.
+Empathize.

 With intentional empathy, honesty, and compromises that honor both people’s needs, resentment can be largely avoided.